Compare Egypt travel insurance

 Any other tips for travelling to Egypt?

 - Currency: The official currency is the Egyptian pound (£E), although many hotels and tour operators readily accept US dollars and Euros.
 ATMs can be found in the main tourist areas, and most hotels and restaurants accept the major credit cards.
-Nobody usually bothers with travellers’ cheques any more as most places won’t cash or accept them.
+Travellers’ cheques are rarely used anymore, as most places won’t cash or accept them.

 - Tipping: As a tourist you’ll be expected to tip hotel staff, restaurant waiters/waitresses and even tour guides.
 It’s not customary to tip taxi drivers though.